clarecodess/tailwind-tutorial/README.md

 ```

 ## In Conclusion
-Using this guide, you’ve created a modern, responsive personal portfolio website using Tailwind CSS and JavaScript.
-Keep experimenting with different designs and features to make your portfolio truly unique.
+Keep experimenting with different Tailwind classes and features to make your portfolio truly unique.